philippzhuravlev/CDIO-2/README.md

 2. **Compiling and Building the Project**

-   To compile and package the application, use Maven:
+   To compile and package the game, use Maven:

    1. **Compile the Code**:
       ```bash